mtao/nyu-intro-to-computer-science/slides/basic-computer-concepts.md

 A more general view of what files on a computer are

-An overview of the internet through software
+A brief overview of the internet connections